Dr. Martin Leon speaks at the annual Nicholson Lecture at Tufts University School of Medicine

 He joined the Tufts faculty in 1940 and, soon after his arrival, made a most important contribution to the development of nucleic acid metabolism, describing a quantitative method for the determination of DNA and RNA in tissues.
 The simplicity and reliability of this method played an important role in early research in molecular biology.
 Dr. Schmidt pioneered work on enzymes involved in nucleic acid degradation and was a world authority in the field of nucleic acids and phospholipids.
 In 1973, the same year in which he was named professor emeritus at Tufts, he was elected to the National Academy of Sciences.

 Although in poor health in later years, he worked regularly at his laboratory almost until his death on April 24, 1981.
 The Gerhard Schmidt Memorial Lecture, established in 2002, serves as a final tribute to a life devoted to science and humanism.
-The Schmidt Lecture sponsors cutting-edge research presentations from visiting seminar speakers and is hosted by the Department of Biochemistry at the Sackler School of Graduate Biomedical Sciences.
+The Schmidt Lecture sponsors cutting-edge research presentations from visiting seminar speakers and is hosted by the Department of Developmental, Molecular & Chemical Biology.

 The Joseph H. Nicholson, M.D.
 Lecture (June)